Toni Morrison: Beloved onscreen and "the Oprah effect"

-The early 21st century
+Early 21st century

 Morrison continued to explore different art forms, such as providing texts for original scores of classical music.
 She collaborated with André Previn on the song cycle Honey and Rue, which premiered with Kathleen Battle in January 1992, and on Four Songs, premiered at Carnegie Hall with Sylvia McNair in November 1994.
 Both Sweet Talk: Four Songs on Text and Spirits In the Well (1997) were written for Jessye Norman with music by Richard Danielpour, and, alongside Maya Angelou and Clarissa Pinkola Estés, Morrison provided the text for composer Judith Weir's woman.life.song commissioned by Carnegie Hall for Jessye Norman, which premiered in April 2000.

 Morrison returned to Margaret Garner's life story, the basis of her novel Beloved, to write the libretto for a new opera, Margaret Garner.
 Completed in 2002, with music by Richard Danielpour, the opera was premièred on May 7, 2005, at the Detroit Opera House with Denyce Graves in the title role.
 Love, Morrison's first novel since Paradise, came out in 2003.
 In 2004, she put together a children's book called Remember to mark the 50th anniversary of the Brown v.
 Board of Education Supreme Court decision in 1954 that declared racially segregated public schools to be unconstitutional.

 From 1997 to 2003, Morrison was an Andrew D. White Professor-at-Large at Cornell University.

+In 2004, Morrison was invited by Wellesley College to deliver the commencement address, which has been described as "among the greatest commencement addresses of all time and a courageous counterpoint to the entire genre".

 In June 2005, the University of Oxford awarded Morrison an honorary Doctor of Letters degree.